 Naturally, this only applies to new posts, it doesn’t apply to comments in any way.
 All members will continue to be able to comment on everything just like always.
 Ideally, this will mean much more engagement on posts because there will be less of them and their quality will be higher, making them naturally more engaging to discuss as well.

 We believe that this will greatly improve the quality of the posts, the engagement within comments, and make Admining the group much more enjoyable, leading to being able to attract more and more Admins.
+This, in turn, would only coax in more and more internet traffic, which’d improve the SEO of the websites.
+Now, there are other ways to proceed about it; and personally, I have never planned to get real youtube views as far as other social media marketing platforms are concerned, but sometimes, it is the only option left.

 Another result we expect to see is that many of the WordPress Developers that stopped paying attention to the group might slowly start coming back and contributing again.
 This is good both for the perception of the group, and ideally for the overall quality of the group.